ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ### Multiple docroots in nginx (advanced)

-It's easiest to have different webservers in different ddev projects and different ddev projects can [easily communicate with each other](../basics/faq.md), but some sites require more than one docroot for a single project codebase.
+It's easiest to have different webservers in different DDEV projects and different DDEV projects can [easily communicate with each other](../basics/faq.md), but some sites require more than one docroot for a single project codebase.
 Sometimes this is because there's an API built in the same codebase but using different code, or different code for different languages, etc.

 The generated `.ddev/nginx_full/seconddocroot.conf.example` demonstrates how to do this.
 You can create as many of these as you want, change the `servername` and the `root` and customize as you see fit.